egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 Because we want to limit `rndc` acessibility to just the loopback (127.0.0.1) IP address, port 953/tcp cannot be open-shared by different damon: exactly one port-per-IP-address-per-daemon using a [Request-Reply pattern](https://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/client_server.html) is limited by its design.

+Therefore, we must used different port number for different instance of named daemons.

 `rndc` uses `/etc/bind/rndc.conf` as its default config file.  `rndc` config file contains the crypto hash key, server address, port number, and label name of the key.

-There are three ways to leverage settings as a default for a simpler `rndc` usage.
+There are three ways to leverage settings as a default for a simpler `rndc` usage. se
 * `/etc/default/bind9`
 * `/etc/bind/rndc.conf`
 * command line options for `rndc`